 The strategic argument is not just the £700

-The numerical differential is £700.
-The structural argument is that Stratton-Estate keeps control of timing, scope, and floor by acting today.
-Once HMRC issues a nudge letter, prompted-status locks in for the identified years; the unprompted window cannot be reopened.
-The choice is between an action Stratton-Estate controls (disclose now) and an outcome HMRC controls (nudge letter triggers prompted-status on HMRC's timeline).
-The strategic case is the asymmetry between controlled and uncontrolled outcomes, not the £700 alone.
+The numerical gap is £700.
+The real argument is that acting today keeps Stratton-Estate in control of timing, scope and floor.
+Once HMRC issues a nudge letter, prompted-status locks in for the identified years and the unprompted window cannot be reopened.
+The choice is between an action you control (disclose now) and an outcome HMRC controls (a nudge letter that triggers prompted-status on HMRC's timeline).
+The case is the asymmetry between a controlled and an uncontrolled outcome, not the £700 alone.

 Worked example 2: the long-tail-reach argument and how section 36 widens the scope

-Underhill-Estate has 11 years of undisclosed rental on a single BTL property.
-The landlord realises the situation in 2026 (a financial-planning review surfaced the unreported rents).
-Behaviour self-assessment: non-deliberate for years 1 to 6 (genuinely unaware of the obligation); careless for years 7 to 11 (becoming aware but deferring action).
+Underhill-Estate has 11 years of undisclosed rental on a single BTL property, surfaced in 2026 by a financial-planning review.
+Behaviour self-assessment: non-deliberate for years 1 to 6 (genuinely unaware of the obligation), careless for years 7 to 11 (aware by then, but deferring action).
 No nudge letter received.

 Voluntary-disclosure scope